timeamolnar/tamaslang.github.io/_posts/2015-03-02-bdd-restapi-development.md

 ## REST API testcase definitions

-The testcases for the Book inventory resource are defined in the <strong>BookInventoryIntegrationTest.feature</strong> file.
+The testcases for the book inventory resource are defined in the <strong>BookInventoryIntegrationTest.feature</strong> file.

 #### Test: Create a book
 ```gherkin